pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 {{< /chooser >}}

 Similar to `ConfigFile` and `ConfigGroup` resource types shown above, all provisioned resources are available via the `getResource` function.
-Be careful when depending on this, as the internal structure of Helm Charts regularly change and this could make your code more brittle and dependent upon implementation details.

 After running `pulumi up`, we will see the resulting resources created, and the load balanced IP address will be printed: